amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - false positives are test failures caused by refactoring (while SUT is healthy & correct)
 - degree to which tests are able to sustain refactoring of SUT withou failing
 - tests make growth of code sustainable by allowing safe & regular refactoring & development of features
-- false positives punish refactoring & allow real problems slip into production environment slowly, thus removing the value of test suites
+- false positives punish refactoring & allow real problems slip into production environment slowly, thus, removing the value of test suites
 #### What Causes False Positives
 - solution to false positives is to decouple test cases from implementation details
 - test cases shall treat SUT from the point of view of its real client